Pollinator Protection at EPA

 - Leave these for the bees.
 Leave plant stalks and other organic materials in place during fall garden maintenance; wait to conduct outdoor spring cleanup until after pollinators appear.

-Here are two resources to help you promote pollinators at home:
+Here are a few resources to help you promote pollinators at home: